 Not as Many Enamel Layers

 Le Creuset applies three layers of enamel to guarantee the perfect quality.
 You can tell a counterfeit by how the color looks off.

 It won’t have the same vivacious color that Le Creuset has a reputation for.
 The extra layers ensure that it lasts longer.

-Counterfeit from China, unfortunately, use substandard product materials, like the pots will have lead and other toxic substances in them.
+Counterfeit from China, unfortunately, uses substandard product materials, like the pots will have lead and other toxic substances in them.

 Fake Ones Don’t Have a Warranty

 True Le Creuset products have a limited lifetime warranty on them.
 Check to see if the enamel coating that has a proper coating on it.
 Cast iron that has an improper enamel coating can split into two pieces when exposed to heat.
 The pot splitting could cause burns and other injuries.

 To check for proper enamel, look for uneven or missing spots of enamel.
 Le Creuset has a well-founded reputation for its immaculate quality.
 You won’t receive the same quality as counterfeits because they were produced in haste to take advantage of unwitting buyers.

 Authentic Le Creuset – 6 Must-Haves

 First, look for the brand name at the bottom of the pan.
 Second, check for the size mark with a double-digit number on the pot.
 Third, you will see a marking that either says, “France” or “Made in France.”
 Le Creuset is a French brand.

-Not all Le Creuset products get made in France, but the brand manufactures all cast iron products at the original foundry in Northern France.
+Not all Le Creuset products are made in France, but the brand manufactures all cast iron products at the original foundry in Northern France.
 Le Creuset makes its stainless steel products in Portugal, the stoneware comes from Thailand and the accessories come from China.

 You should never see a Le Creuset cast iron product with a sticker at the bottom that says “Made in China.”
 That is not a good sign.

 The fourth sign to look for with authentic Le Creuset cookware is the Le Creuset diamond mark.
 You can see this under the handle of the Dutch oven, and it signifies its origin.